top of page

 • Mental fog

-This is especially common in people with ADHD, chronic stress, or burnout.
+This is especially common with ADHD and chronic stress.

 2. Burnout